runemadsen/introduction-to-javascript/README.md

 * What is jQuery?
 * Downloading and embedding jQuery
 * How does jQuery work
-* Using the jQuery.com documenation
+* Using the jQuery.com documentaion
 * **Example:** [Toggle menu with jQuery](#)
 * **Example:** [Something with jQuery animate](#)
 * Using jQuery Plugins